 Output Levels Make a Difference

-Often, some portions of a home get hot and other parts remain cold.
+Some portions of a home often get hot, and others remain cold.
 This can be an insulation issue, but it is often an issue of output.
-With modulated output levels installed and two-stage controls in place, there is a more efficient distribution of heat and this will save home heat.
+With modulated output levels installed and two-stage controls in place, there is a more efficient distribution of heat, and this will save home heat.

-Though it may take some work and remodeling, if you get better ceiling insulation, you will be able to greatly reduce your heating bills, as heat will stay in the home more efficiently.
+Though it may take some work and remodeling, getting better ceiling insulation can greatly reduce your heating bills, as heat will stay in the home more efficiently.
 The same is true for wall insulation.
 Double-pane windows help also.

 Seals on Doors